 Step 5: Insert a reliable meat thermometer in the roast, place roast on grill over indirect heat, as far from the heat source as possible.
 Be sure to place the roast with the bones facing the heat source.
 I can’t stress enough the importance of using a reliable meat thermometer, it can be the difference between perfection and disaster with an expensive cut of meat.
 Don’t ask me how I know.

-Step 6: When the internal temperature reaches 122 degrees (about 2 hours), remove the roast from the grill and set aside.
-Increase the direct-heat zone of your grill to extra-high.
+Step 6: When the internal temperature reaches 120°F (about 2 hours), remove the roast from the grill and set aside.
+Increase the direct-heat zone of your grill to as hot as possible.

 TIP: You’ll want the direct heat or searing portion of the grill to be as hot as possible in order to sear the roast as quickly as possible.
 We’re only looking to induce the Maillard reaction to the crust of the beef, not cook the inside much more.
 For a gas grill, this simply means turning the knob to the maximum heat position.
 For a charcoal grill, you may need to add more charcoal.
 You’ll want to get the hot coals as close to the grate as possible for this.

-Step 7: Place the roast directly over high heat for a total of 5 minutes, turning often so that all sides get a nice crust built up.
+Step 7: Place the roast directly over high heat for a total of 5 minutes, turning often to built a crust.

 Step 8: Remove roast from heat, place on a cutting board, and tent with foil.
 Allow resting for 10–15 minutes before slicing.
 While resting the roast will continue to cook and will be a perfect medium rare when sliced.

 - 1 4 lb bone-in prime rib roast